 On a ‘Crabwise’ segment, the vehicle maintains the angle that it had at the start of the segment and maintains the same orientation throughout the curve(s).

-Notice that the drive wheels always appear to have the same angle as the vehicle moves through the curves.
+The drive wheels always appear to have the same angle as the vehicle moves through the curves.

 AGV Guide Path